emUSB-Device CDC-NCM class

 - Makes any TCP/IP application available using USB

-- No host driver needed for Linux
+- No host driver needed for Linux or macOS

 The most noteworthy application is a USB-based webserver.
 The USB webserver allows users to configure their device and to view data using a web browser.
 This saves development costs as there is no need to develop an application for every major operating system which would allow the user to interact with the USB device.
 The hardware costs can also be reduced as an Ethernet interface is not required.